raspberrypilearning/astro-pi-flight-case/worksheet2.md

 Once all four nuts are in place you can do a final tighten with a screwdriver.

-Your Astro Pi is almost complete; the last thing to do is install your 3D-printed joystick hat by pressing it onto the joystick.
+Your Astro Pi is almost complete; the last thing to do is install your 3D-printed joystick cap by pressing it onto the joystick.
 For this, the real flight units use a TrackPoint cap from a Lenovo ThinkPad laptop!

 ![Install joystick](images/install-joystick.png)